spheronFdn/sos-ai-bounty/README.md

 By participating, you'll not only be shaping the future of DePIN Compute but also helping us refine our developer tools and enhance the overall experience.
 Ready to make your mark?
 Let's dive in! 🏊‍♂️

 >> **Note:** We used AI to make it look good & you can use it as well.
+>> **Important Note:** If a team is simply using Spheron for deploying their code, we can support them with compute credits instead of stablecoins.
+However, if a team integrates the Spheron SDK and builds use cases around it, they will qualify for stablecoin support.

 ## 📃 Table of Content